ThomasCode92/docker-k8s-practical-guide/k8s-core-concepts/README.md

 ### an image with a new tag needs to be pushed first
 kubectl set image deployments/first-app kub-first-app=<docker_hub>/kub-first-app:tag
 ```

+### Declarative Approach

+A config file is defined and applied to change the desired state.
+Comparable to using `docker compose` with compose files.

 ### Behind the Scenes